MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/android/index.md

 | wlServerPort        | The port of the MobileFirst Server.                                 | 9080           |
 | wlServerContext     | The context root path of the application on the MobileFirst Server. | /mfp/          |
 | languagePreferences | Sets the default language for client sdk system messages.           | en             |

+## Support for Javadoc and Android Service
+For information about support for Javadoc and Android Service see the [Additional Information](additional-information) page.

 ## Tutorials to follow next
 With the MobileFirst Native SDK now integrated, you can now: